wayneparrott/three-component/README.md

 createControls()
 ```

-**Note: you must provide a populateScene() method that customizes the scene to your purposes.**
+**Note: your subclass of ThreeComponent must provide a populateScene() method that
+customizes the scene to your purposes.**

 ## Install

-Install three-component-ts and it's dependencies
+Install three-component-ts.
 ```
+npm install three
 npm install three-component-ts
 ```